The Goal Is Not a Ranking Anymore

 | Keyword density | Still matters | Barely matters (AI understands semantics) |

-The table reveals something important: the skills that made you great at SEO do not automatically make you great at GEO.
+The skills that made you great at SEO do not automatically make you great at GEO.
 Backlink building, the cornerstone of traditional SEO, has minimal direct impact on AI citations.
-Keyword density, which SEO professionals have optimized for decades, barely matters when AI understands the semantic meaning of your content.
+Keyword density barely matters when the model understands semantic meaning.

 Bottom line: There is no single optimization strategy.
 Each platform has different citation mechanics.
 GEO means optimizing for all of them.